thlevy/explainability/README.md

 # Notebooks for POC on ML explainability
 It includes multiple notebooks to demonstrate Machine Learning explainability:
 * Comparison of various explanation methods (in particular LIME & SHAP) for classification with tabular data
 * Explainability with SHAP for classification with numerical and categorical data
+* Explainability with shapash for classification
 * Basic explainability of text classifications
 * Basic explainability of product classifications